InlandRevenue/GWS/Service - Income Profile/Income API/README.md

     	MOCK-50 | 019542033, 027083307, 069164331, 059637355, 081526583.
 Date range must exclude days between 2013-07-31 and 2069-11-04 | 416 | Empty response body
     	MOCK-51 | Any IRD number not used in any other scenarios.
 E.g. 023123023 | 416 | Empty response body

+>**NOTE:** The emulated service is not managing authentication.
+Access delegation/restriction is not emulated and any user has access to the test data.

 ## Test environment information
 ---